Eric Hays: Coaching career

 Hays went on to coach the Missoula Hellgate Knights for 25 years, racking up more than 350 wins, the most in school history, and three state championships in 1985, 1990 and 1993.

 According to Hays, the 1993 team stood out as the most talented team he had coached.
 The team went undefeated at 23–0 in a season that featured a regular season-ending game against then undefeated Billings West.
 Hellgate prevailed and went on to close out the season without a loss, defeating Billings West again in the championship, this time 71–68 in double overtime.
 It was the first time in 20 years that a team had gone undefeated.
 Hays' 1993 team was led by eventual Montana Grizzly starter J.R.
 Camel.

 In 1985, Hays' boys took down crosstown rival Big Sky 52–47 for the first of Hays' three championships.
 The team finished 18–6.

 The 1990 Knights again finished 18–6 en route to Hays' second championship as Hellgate downed the Butte Bulldogs 57–51.

 Hays came close an undefeated season in 1988 as his team had a spotless record until it lost to Bozeman 50–42 in the championship game.

 Teaching career

-Hays returned to his home-state of Oregon for a brief stint at Sheridan High School as the only mathematics teacher at the school stretching from 1975–1976.
+Hays returned to his home-state of Oregon for a brief stint at Sheridan High School as the only mathematics teacher at the school stretching from 1975 to 1976.

-Upon finishing graduate school, he fulfilled two dreams at once, by becoming a mathematics teacher as well as the head boys' basketball coach at Hellgate High School in Missoula.
-He continued teaching math for 32 years from 1977–2009.
+Upon finishing graduate school, he became a mathematics teacher as well as the head boys' basketball coach at Hellgate High School in Missoula.
+He continued teaching math for 32 years from 1977 to 2009.